turbo-sim/turboflow/README.md

 # Meanline Axial: Axial Turbine Mean-line Modelling

-**Meanline Axial** is a tool designed for mean-line modelling of axial turbines.
+**Meanline Axial** is a tool for mean-line modelling of axial turbines.
 It provides a systematic approach to analyze and optimize axial turbines based on specified requirements.

 ## Core Features
 - **Performance Analysis Mode**: